userspace-xdp/userspace-xdp/bench/README.md

 - kernel JIT time: `12` ns
 - llvm JIT time: `9` ns

 If the pkt/s is 2*10^7 in dpdk-llvm-jit, the time for each pkt is `50` ns.
 This can also help explain why the performance drop is about 50% when using intepretation mode.
-Let's calc the transmit overhead for the other modes:
+Let's calc the transmit overhead on each pkt for the other modes:

 - dpdk: `40ns`
 - xdp drv mode: `60ns`